 Dirt and grime can take its toll on even the most durable tents.
 But with a little cleaning, you can keep your tent in good working order for years of backcountry adventures.
-As backpacking season gets into full swing, we asked Andy Coulter, an expert in MSR’s repair shop, for his advice on how to wash a tent.
+As backpacking season gets into full swing, we asked Andy Coulter, an expert in MSR’s Repair Shop, for his advice on how to wash a tent.
 “I’ve spent probably too much time washing tents in our repair shop, experimenting with different soaps, detergents, cleaners,” he says.
-Here’s how he says to do it properly.
+Here’s how to do it properly.

 FIRST, WHEN TO WASH YOUR TENT:

 It’s easy to store your gear away without a second look when you return from a trip.
 But the care you give it will return in dividends toward its longevity.
 Over time, dirt, smoke, sand and other natural elements can weaken a tent’s fabric and grate on its components, like zippers.
 Washing your tent breathes life back into it.
 A tent is a big gear investment, so the longer it lasts, the better for you.
 Andy says consider washing your tent when:

 - It’s visually dirty: A little dust doesn’t warrant a wash after every trip, but if your tent looks particularly caked, or if you’ve allowed dirt to build up for a while, it’s time.